Some of us see things a bit differently, in that endings – when others unwind and let loose – stress us out more than beginnings do.

 “It doesn’t matter how successful or unsuccessful you are right now.
 What matters is whether your habits are putting you on the path toward success.
 You should be far more concerned with your current trajectory than with your current results.”

 So back to my meeting and hanging with the crazy makers at Prototypr.

-Since my first conversations with Graeme the founder, Katerina and Aggelos of unDraw, and rad Raxie of ssshh (can’t reveal too much), I’ve become interested in stuff again — product design, frontend web dev, graphic design, UX writing.
-I’m learning and making again.
+Since my first conversations with Graeme the founder, Katerina and Aggelos of unDraw, and rad Raxie of ssshh (can’t reveal too much), I’ve become interested in making stuff again.
+I’m learning product design, frontend web dev, graphic design and UX writing, and I am so stoked about it all.
 Woooohoo!

-Coming from a digital content and community engagement background, this move makes sense.
-I’ll be able to achieve so much more with these new skills.
+Coming from a digital communications and community engagement background, this move makes sense.
+I’ll be able to achieve much more with these added skills.

-It’s tough going back to student status, especially after you’ve attained some level of performance in your current industry.
-You go from having answers to being one who asks “How do I get started?” even though Google exists.
+It’s tough going back to student status, especially after you’ve attained a level of performance in your work.
+You go from having answers to asking questions like “How do I get started?” even though Google exists.

 How and What I’m Learning

 My strategy is to learn widely at first and then narrow and niche by mid-next year.
-I’ll consider my learning a success when I’m able to fully conceptualize product or content ideas and bring them to life without needing much help.
-So far, I’ve taken the following courses, watched videos, read:
+I’ll consider my learning a success when I’m able to fully conceptualize product and content ideas and bring them to life without needing much help or hiring a freelancer.

 - The Design of Everyday Things, Product Design, Rapid Prototyping on Udacity